 Best Sony earbuds Buying Guide: Welcome to What Hi-fi?'s round-up of the best Sony earbuds you can buy in 2022.

 Ready to ditch the free earbuds that came with your smartphone?
 Sony makes some of the best earbuds around, so they should be on your shortlist.
 And with so many seasonal deals up for grabs, now's a great time for an upgrade.

 If you opt for wireless headphones, you'll be pleased to hear that all the Sony models below offer decent battery life, and some feature active noise-cancelling to quieten your surroundings.
-There's even a pair here crafted from the same material used to make trombones.
+There's even a pair of wired buds crafted from the same material used to make trombones.

 Want plenty of bells and whistles?
 Check out the company's best-in-class WF-1000XM4 true wireless earbuds.
 Want to be able to hear the world around you at all times?
 Sony's latest wireless earbuds, the ring-shaped Sony LinkBuds, offer a ground-breaking 'open air' design.

 You'll want to pay close attention to battery life and comfort too.
 Of course, no amount of tech will make up for poor sound quality.
 Happily, all the models below have impressed our experts with their sonic skills.